 Screaming Namibian newspaper headlines and vocal activist outbursts on social media speak of what looks like the systematic removal of some of Namibia’s last free-roaming lions in that area by livestock farmers, intent on the eradication of the enemy.

 But scratch a bit deeper and you soon see that although the root of the problem lies in human-wildlife conflict (HWC), the situation is magnified by an information vacuum – leading to a sad cocktail of simmering tensions and intolerance.
-Why the information vacuum?
-I speculate at the end of this post.

 Look, let’s not pretend that humans killing off the competition is a new thing – most of the western world has been sanitised of dangerous critters, and their former wild areas have been tamed and converted into comfortable, non-threatening lifestyle collateral.
 And so too the remaining wild areas in Africa are under massive threat as humankind rolls out its exclusive-use model.
 But what makes this situation so desperately sad, is that Namibia is a shining light when it comes to increasing wildlife populations in the face of human pressure.